richelbilderbeek/bbbq_article/revision/README.md

 this is a piece of DNA.
 Assuming this to be 'MHC complex' instead, I see no reason why these proteins would have a different hydrophobicity.
 Does anyone else know what the reviewer could mean here?]
+@Richel not all MHC-alleles are hydrophobic perhaps we can define a treshold for hydrophobicity and refer to fig 1B and 1C stating that the majority of MHC have a hydrophobic preference.

 > 3. It is not clear how the authors chose the MHC-I allotypes?
 It is
 > explained only for MHC-II alleles.
 I assume for their representation